-Nick and Mary Mathews, natives of Greece who emigrated to the United States and prospered, are symbols of the bond between Greece and the U.S. over the years.
+Nick and Mary Mathews, natives of Greece who emigrated to the United States and found prospererity there after years of hard work, are symbols of the bond between Greece and the U.S. over the years.

 Yorktown is most famous as the site of the siege and subsequent surrender of General Charles Cornwallis to General George Washington and the French fleet during the American Revolutionary War on Oct.
 19, 1781.
 Although the war would last for another year, this British defeat at Yorktown effectively ended the war.